-However, what you may not know is that I have sat where you may be sitting now, desperately wanting to hear hope for my son, Clayton, who was struggling.
+However, you may not know that I have sat where you may be sitting now, desperately wanting to hear hope for my son, Clayton, who was struggling.
 That journey began abruptly when his entrance into this world was traumatic.
 We watched God breathe for him for the first 13 hours before the trauma team arrived and transported him to the neonatal unit–an hour and a half down the mountain.
-We were in rehabilitation therapy from the get go, and the next 10 years would be filled with evaluations, speech therapy, and many tears.
+We were in rehabilitation therapy from the get-go, and the next ten years would be filled with evaluations, speech therapy, and many tears.
 He was diagnosed with a language processing disorder in receptive and expressive language.
 He also had symptoms of an auditory processing disorder, dyslexia, dyscalculia, and dysgraphia.
-His testing revealed weaknesses in all areas with an overall composite of below average intellect.
+His testing revealed weaknesses in all areas with an overall composite of below-average intellect.

 With my education and experience, I began reading every book I could get my hands on and could never seem to find “Clayton” in any of those books.
-He did not say his first sentence until he was almost 4, but then … started talking up a storm.
+He did not say his first sentence until almost 4, but then he started talking up a storm.
 However, we couldn’t understand half of what he said.
 When he was 5, the private school of our choice would not accept him and even told me that he had scored lower than any other student.

 Then God placed an educator in our path who came to our home for an assessment and said, “There is so much in there that wants to get out… I think our school would be perfect for Clayton.”
 This was a classical Christian school in Fletcher, NC, Veritas Christian Academy.
-He had an exceptional kindergarten year and scored a 99% on his phonemic awareness test.
+He had an exceptional kindergarten year and scored 99% on his phonemic awareness test.
 However, at the end of the 2nd grade, his reading and spelling were still laborious.
 That’s when I was sitting at the Georgia Dyslexia Conference and heard Clayton’s struggles described perfectly.
 I heard on that day that there was hope.